 What is a competitive strategy?

-A competitive strategy is a long-term plan that a business creates to gain a competitive advantage.
-The essence of seeking a competitive advantage is to secure a safe business vantage point.
-As a result, most companies actively seek conditions that put them in a superior position relative to others.
+As a result, most companies actively seek conditions that put them in a superior position relative to others by creating strategies that leverage their product or service, other services, and unique advantages over competitors.
 It is a situation of having the upper hand in business due to advantages.

 Types of Competitive strategy